wp-plugins/wp-qr-code-login/readme.txt

 Aunt Sally has so many junk apps that there are most probably keyloggers installed, and there goes your secure password.
 That’s where No More Passwords comes in handy.
 Log into your blog, keyboard — and remembering — free!

+Disclaimer: This plugin is fairly secure and has been audited by several security experts, but the user should know that they are using it at their own discretion.

 == Installation ==